kwirk/eventgallery/admin/doc/readme.md

 		- react on missing write permission on cache folder while writing a thumbnail
 		- configuration option for image quality added.
 		- significant reduceded memory consumption and increased performance for processing Google Picasa XML files.
+		- added limit box for events list and file list
+		- you can define the sorting of events for every menu item.

 	- Bug fixes